A message from Pastor Mike of the Road to Freedom Program

 Other people were surrounding the paralytic man as well.
 It was the common belief of the day that if someone suffered a catastrophic illness, it was because of their sin or the sin of a close relative.
 Day by day, these people would pass the paralytic and condemn him as deserving of his suffering, not lifting a finger to help.
 They despised him for his illness, casting guilt as they walked by.
 If he listened to them, he would have stayed on his bed until the day he died.

 Fortunately, he chose to listen to his friends who wanted to help him.
-He allowed them to pick him up on his bed and carry him through the streets on that bed (an embarrassing proposition in any culture).
+They picked him up on his bed and carried him through the streets on that bed (an embarrassing proposition in any culture).
 He listened to the right people.
 He listened to the people who cared enough to do something to help him, and he walked again.

 Can you relate to this story?
 Addiction is like paralysis; you can’t help yourself.
 Have you ever found yourself surrounded by the same people as this man?
 I urge you not to listen to those who only condemn you and offer no help.
 Don’t listen to those who only console you, but are content to let you stay where you are.
 Listen to people who care enough to help you.
 Listen to those who see your need and want to take action.
 More importantly, listen to those who want to get you to Jesus.